 Many states also impose taxes on intertrack, simulcast, televised, and rebroadcast wagering at off-track facilities.
 Some states' rates vary during the year.
 In addition, Kentucky collects a license tax on race operators based on the average daily mutuel handle-up to \$2,500 for a daily average of over \$900,000.
 Ohio imposes a racing permit tax of 3% plus 0.5% of total daily wagers on wagering pools other than win, place, or show, plus 0.1% if total wagers are below \$5 million and 0.15% if they are at least \$5 million.
-At least 16 states tax admissions to racetracks, in amounts ranging from $5\phi$ in New Jersey to $50\phi$ in Wisconsin.
+At least 16 states tax admissions to racetracks, in amounts ranging from 5¢ in New Jersey to 50¢ in Wisconsin.
 Nebraska imposes an admissions tax of 0.64% of gross wagers in the preceding year.
 States levying admissions taxes as percentages of admission charges include New York (4%); Kansas, Missouri, and Oklahoma (10% each); Pennsylvania (15%); and Rhode Island (20%).
-Kansas also charges $20\phi$ per admission at facilities that are exempt from local property taxes.
-Florida's rate is the greater of $10\phi$ or 15% of the admissions charge.
+Kansas also charges 20¢ per admission at facilities that are exempt from local property taxes.
+Florida's rate is the greater of 10¢ or 15% of the admissions charge; Arkansas' is the greater of 10¢ or 10% of the admissions charge.

 Several states also collect similar taxes on dog racing and jai alai games.
 Connecticut, Florida, and Rhode Island impose a tax on the handle for jai alai.
-At least 17 states impose racing taxes on dog racing: Alabama, Arizona, Arkansas, Colorado, Connecticut, Florida, Idaho (only simulcast and televised races are allowed), Iowa, Kansas, Montana (simulcast races only), New Hampshire, Oregon, Rhode Island, South Dakota, Texas, West Virginia, and Wisconsin.
+At least 17 states impose racing taxes on dog racing: Alabama, Arizona, Arkansas, Colorado, Connecticut, Florida, Idaho (only simulcast and televised races are allowed), Iowa, Kansas, Montana (simulcast races only), New Hampshire (simulcast only), Oregon, Rhode Island, South Dakota, Texas, West Virginia, and Wisconsin.